mikebernal/olympic_scores_analyser/readme.md

 ### Version 2

-1. Migrate code into React
+1. Migrate code into React or AngularJS
 2. Use CSS Library

 ##### Author: Mike Bernal